watem-sedem/watem-sedem/docs/input.rst

 5 day antecedent rainfall
 *************************

 The total rainfall (in mm) during 5 days before the start of the rainfall event.
-The antecedent rainfall (float) is only mandatory when :ref:`Use R = 0 <useR>`

 .. _streamvelocity: